 - Advanced care for all stroke patients, ischemic (blocked blood vessels) and hemorrhagic (bleeding, such as burst aneurysms)

 - First in Northeast Wisconsin to treat stoke patients with SOLITAIRE clot-removing technology and PulseRider aneurysm technology

-- The largest neurointervention team of specialists including the region's first and only interventional neurologist and cerebrovascular neurosurgeon
+- The largest neurointervention team of specialists including the region's first interventional neurologist and cerebrovascular neurosurgeon

 - Emergency stroke program - emergency department trained in acute stroke response